solarwinds/appoptics-apm-node/guides/contributing.md

 ## Testing

-mocha is not a devDependency because mocha is a installed globally in our development environment.
+mocha and tap are installed globally; they are not devDependencies of the agent.
+If you don't have them installed globally then you'll need to add them as devDepencies.

-Under the `test` directory all test files end with `.test.js`.
-Other files are support files for testing and are not to be executed by mocha.
+Under the `test` directory all test files end with either `.test.js` (`mocha`) or `.tap.js` (`tap`).
+Other files are support files for testing and should not be directly executed by mocha.

 Testing the probes requires that `docker-compose up -d` has been executed to start back-end services.
 You can use `env.sh` enables setting up the environment